-Like I said, I’ve tried every self tanner under the sun, but these four won my self tanner review over.
+Like I said, I’ve tried every self tanner under the sun, but these won my self tanner review over.
 Yours may be different, as we all have different skin, but I hope this list is helpful for you!

 L’Oreal Self Tanning Towelettes

-I stumbled upon these on the Cartwheel app last year and decided to try them out (since they were on sale, why not?!).
+I stumbled upon these on the Cartwheel app in 2017 and decided to try them out (since they were on sale, why not?!).
 They threw me off because the towelette is clear!
 It’s basically like wiping a makeup remover wipe (that’s what it looks like) all over your body.
 Although it can be difficult to cover all areas of yourself, these gradually develop into very natural-looking color – if you use, make SURE you wipe that thing ALL over yourself to keep it even.
 I would recommend this for medium skin tones (look at my skin if you’re wondering, as it worked for me).
 These are only $8-10 and have six wipes/box.
 They’re great for needing a tan the next day – not instantly instant like St. Tropez.

 South Seas Tahitian Tan Mist